Is Ear Cropping and Tail Docking Ethical?

 Should I Cut Off My Dog’s Ears?

 No, you should not crop a dog’s ears any more than you should crop a person’s ears.
 It is inhumane and unnecessary.
 These tail docking and ear croppings are elective surgeries for aesthetics, similar to a person electing to get plastic surgery.

 Teachers and caring individuals want to provide optimal care for their students.
 Not to cause or add undue stress, pain, suffering, or complications.
 Amputation is performed to “conform” to an aesthetic or look for a breed of a dog.
 The dog industry needs to reflect on and reevaluate their individual and collective morals and ethics surrounding any practice or tradition that does not serve the very animal we are pledging to care for.
 Requiring the removal of the human ego from the equation and selflessly providing care for others’ welfare and animal rights.

 Is dog parenting a right or a privilege?
 I spoke extensively about that topic in the article linked above so I won’t go into that here.
 Ear cropping, tail docking, cat declawing, and voice box removing to stop dogs from barking are all abusive, mutilative surgeries not done for the health, welfare or humane treatment of the animal but strictly for human purposes to please our materialistic, superficial sides and for people to fit in with society’s norms.
 There is no justification for winning trophies, ignoring science and education for your dog, cat, and yourself.

-Up-to-date veterinarians agree, unless injury or present disease is located in the tail or ears that can not be cured otherwise, tail docking and ear cropping are absolutely unnecessary and cruel as agreed upon by the American Veterinary Medical Association, AVMA, and countless other medical and professional organizations.
+Up-to-date veterinarians agree, that unless injury or present disease is located in the tail or ears that can not be cured otherwise, tail docking and ear cropping are absolutely unnecessary and cruel as agreed upon by the American Veterinary Medical Association, AVMA, and countless other medical and professional organizations.
 Shame on the AKC and any other organization for putting an animal’s looks before the health and welfare of an animal.

 Tail Docking and Ear Cropping Solutions